aricday/sms-spectrum-moderation/README.md

-# Masked Number w/ Spectrum Labs.ai SMS Moderation
+# SMS Masking & Moderation w/ Spectrum Labs.ai

 This privacy app uses Twilio phone numbers to relay SMS messages to and from users phones, masking the actual phone number from all public senders.
 An integration with Spectrum Labs API allows incoming messages to be subjected to abusive content alerting and filtering.
 Spectrum Labs API engine analyzes message content for prohibited behaviors and returns a binary determination for the analyzed behaviors.